-Quote: “My goal is to make a positive contribution to the world - whether it be through social commentary or by merely presenting music / art that someone can identify with – and in some small way alleviate someone’s suffering.
-I write songs from inspiration.
+Quote: “I care deeply about the suffering of people and animals, and the destruction of our planet by our man-made climate catastrophe.
+My goal is to make a positive contribution to the world - whether it be through social commentary or by merely presenting music / art that someone can identify with.
+I write songs and paint from inspiration.
+Sometimes my music influences my art and vice versa.
 My latest studio album, “Wild Horse Running Free” is a compilation of socio-political subject matter that has impacted me emotionally, including Apartheid, suicide prevention, the humanitarian crisis in Darfur/Sudan, the suffering of animals in captivity, the global apathy to the Ebola epidemic, the Bush administration’s inadequate response to the victims of Hurricane Katrina, the loss of employment and local cultures due to job outsourcing, and Nelson Mandela, whose autobiography “Long Walk to Freedom” was the inspiration for my tribute song, “Madiba”.
 (I was deeply honoured that my song was heard by Mr. Mandela during the last few months of his life, and that I was able to perform the song at a venue in Cape Town on the day of his funeral.)
-Songs from my two earlier albums include “Garden of Remembrance” – written in response to the “9/11” terrorism; “Ode to a dog” (dedicated to all dogs); “Be the One” – a love song featured in NBC’s “Passions”; “Grand View Drive” and “City of Angels” – both inspired by life in the Laurel Canyon hills of Los Angeles; “I never meant to change you” which was inspired in part by a chapter in Kahlil Gibran's book "The Prophet"; an anti-war song called “Lay down your arms”; “Gratefully” which is a song about grieving a loved one; “When I was old” featuring poignant lyrics written by my mother, and two sonnets (Yeats and Shelley) put to music.
+Songs from my two earlier albums include “Garden of Remembrance" (written in response to the “9/11” terrorism); “Ode to a dog” (dedicated to all dogs); “Be the One” (a love song featured in NBC’s 'Passions'); “City of Angels” (a reflection on Laurel Canyon); “I Never Meant to Change You” (inspired by a chapter in Kahlil Gibran's book 'The Prophet'); “Lay down your arms” (an anti-war song); “Gratefully” (a song about grief); “When I was old” (featuring lyrics written by my mother), and two sonnets (Yeats and Shelley) put to music.